Ground-breaking public domain knowledge resource maps about the key national local building blocks of Scotland

 Welcome To Scotland The Map

 So what do we collectively know about the ‘national local building blocks’ of Scotland?
-That is, the ‘everyday ‘things’ that together, interweave to form the fabric of the nation….
+That is, the ‘everyday things’ that collectively make up ‘the space’ that is the nation….

 Geographic Subdivisions – Administrative, Government, Electoral, Education, Health etc.